• Skip to primary navigation

 2. Cook ground beef over medium high heat in a large skillet until browned.
 Stir in taco spices and half the salsa and simmer for 5 minutes.

-4. Divide the beef mixture among the 12 taco shells, and top each taco with cheese.
+4. Divide the beef mixture among the 12 taco shells and stand them up in the casserole however they fit best.
+Top each taco with cheese.
 Bake for 10 minutes or until the cheese is melted.

 5. Remove the casserole and top the tacos with spoonfuls of sour cream.
 Scatter with scallions and serve!